 I’m back!
-These last two months have been consumed with trying to finish up the last bit of my course work and cramming as many internship hours has humanly possible.
-Which has culminated into total exhaustion and a lot of take out food.
+These last two months have been consumed with trying to finish up the last bit of my coursework and cramming as many internship hours as humanly possible.
+Which has culminated into total exhaustion and a lot of takeout food.
 Finally I can see my regularly scheduled life on the horizon and I promise that will translate into the return of regular posting.

-First pre-heat the oven at 400 degrees.
-In a zip-loc bag marinate a pork tenderloin with your favorite balsamic vinaigrette and two sprigs of rosemary for 1 hour in the refrigerator.
+First pre-heat the oven to 400 degrees.
+In a Ziploc bag, marinate a pork tenderloin with your favorite balsamic vinaigrette and two sprigs of rosemary for 1 hour in the refrigerator.

 Meanwhile place two cups of green and red grapes on a baking sheet lined with a silicone mat.

-After you finish roasting the grapes place the tenderloin on a baking sheet and roast at 350 degrees until the internal temperature reaches 145 degrees, rest for 10 minutes.
+After you finish roasting the grapes, place the tenderloin on a baking sheet and roast at 350 degrees until the internal temperature reaches 145 degrees.
+Let it rest for 10 minutes.

 Strain the grape puree through a fine mesh strainer, pressing the juice through.
-You should get about 1 cup of grape juice, set aside.
+You should get about 1 cup of grape juice.
+Set this aside.

-Continue to simmer until the juice is a syrupy sauce, add roasted grapes to the pan.
+Continue to simmer until the juice is a syrupy sauce, and then add roasted grapes to the pan.

-Drop two tablespoons of cold butter into the sauce, turn down to low heat.
+Drop two tablespoons of cold butter into the sauce, and turn down to low heat.

-Gently stir until butter has completely incorporated into the sauce, season with salt to taste.
+Gently stir until butter has completely incorporated into the sauce and season with salt to taste.

-Lay sliced pork out on sauteed greens if you like and top with grape demi-glaze.
+Lay sliced pork out on sauteed greens, if you’d like, and top with grape demi-glace.

 - 1 3-4 lb pork tenderloin